Can Transitioning to Natural Gray Hair Help Finances?

 I get this image of them becoming used to me with dyed hair and makeup, then one day seeing the “real me” and shrieking.
 I’d rather just put the face (and head) forward that I actually have!
 And if I can save time and money in the process, even better.

 I share this story not to command all folks to stop dyeing their hair, but rather to point out that we have more money for travel than we think.
 Each of us makes choices on how we spend our moolah, and a key in finding bonus moolah is identifying something in your life that you’re spending money on which is not actually bringing you happiness or real value.

 If dyeing your hair brings you happiness, please continue!
+(Whether that dye is brown or gives you bright purple and orange hair.)
 But if it’s just a pain and you’re doing it because you think you “should,” why not try to allocate that money towards something more adventurous for a year to see what happens?